omitum/adapt_yto/README.md

 # Adapting Object Detectors

-Implementation of the paper [Adapting Object Detectors from Images toWeakly Labeled Videos](http://www.cs.umanitoba.ca/~ywang/papers/bmvc17_adapt.pdf).
+Implementation of the paper [Adapting Object Detectors from Images to Weakly Labeled Videos](http://www.cs.umanitoba.ca/~ywang/papers/bmvc17_adapt.pdf).

 ### Usage
 The first step of our approach is to generate a shortlist of object proposals from source and target images.
 We use the edge boxes algorithm for generating the object proposals.